One of the quickest ways to remove leg hair would be using the razor.

-In this article, we’ll be looking at tips to make the most out of your razor and mistakes to avoid.
+In this article, we’ll be looking at tips to make the most out of your razor and mistakes you should avoid.

 Pros and cons of using a razor on your legs

 Remember that a razor isn’t the most effective tool in removing hair off legs.

 That distinction goes to the epilator since it plucks the hair.
 But one significant advantage of using a razor would be the speed.

 If you’re in a hurry, for example, you have a date coming over, or you’re going to the beach the next day, a razor will come in handy since it’s widely available.

 It also has a shallower learning curve since cartridge razors like the Venus have pivoting heads that make it almost idiot-proof.

 One significant disadvantage of a razor would be the frequency of which you need to use.
 Since it only cuts surface hair, you’ll have to shave again after a few days.

 1. Always use a sharp razor

 To get the most comfortable and closest shave, make sure to use a sharp blade.
-It doesn’t matter if it’s a one blade disposable or a five-blade cartridge, the blade has to be sharp.
+It doesn’t matter if it’s a one blade disposable or a five-blade cartridge, the edge has to be sharp.